devonzuegel/smallworld/README.md

       - [x] send an email to everyone to let them know about the new feature!
 - [x] use the same styles on the signup form as the signin form
 - [ ] if someone's state is "filling out profile" for more than 24h hours, send them an email to remind them to finish their profile; resend it 2 days later also; and then resend 7 days later; then stop sending emails because they're probably not interested
+  - [ ] reminder email that’s like “hey looks like you started your profile, remember to submit it to us when it’s finished!” if it’s been stuck in `filling out profile` for >24h
+- [ ] when their profile has been approved, send them an email to let them know
 - [ ] decide how to filter by life stage – ask the users what they want in the email first
 - [ ] show past cuties that the user has missed
   - [ ] update Gillian when this is done (via SMS)
   - [ ] update Mariah when this is done
 - [ ] **landing page** — 3 hours
   - [ ] draft copy explaining how MeetCute works
+  - [ ] include a page about the dinner club
   - [ ] design the landing page – keep it simple, with a big orange button to sign up
   - [ ] implement it!
 - [ ] Max T. found this bug on iOS: ![image](https://github.com/devonzuegel/smallworld/assets/6979755/6111c554-2899-4ee7-81f9-681f83b10eb2)